intel/sgx-autotools-templates/README.md

 ### samples/sgx-optional

-This build of _storesecret_ does not require the Intel SGX SDK.
+This build of _storesecret_ does not require the Intel SGX.
 By default, it does not use Intel SGX and it stores its secret insecurely in main memory.